-Even though he was by all accounts a slob, Cobain worked as a janitor at Weatherwax High School, not long after dropping out of that very school.
-The dancing janitor in the "Smells Like Teen Spirit" music video was an inside joke for Kurt, bassist Krist Novoselic, and only a select few others that knew of Cobain's old job.
+Even though he was by all accounts a slob, Kurt Cobain worked as a janitor at Weatherwax High School, not long after dropping out of that very school.
+The dancing janitor in the "Smells Like Teen Spirit" music video was an inside joke for those who knew of Cobain's old job.

 Chad Channing, one of Nirvana's drummers before Dave Grohl, claimed that one day he asked Cobain what the song was about.
 "About a girl," was Cobain's reply.
 "Why don't you just call it that?"

 Cobain and Novoselic were always members of Nirvana—formerly known as Skid Row, Pen Cap Chew, Bliss, and Ted Ed Fred—but finding a permanent drummer proved to be even harder than coming up with a decent band name.
 In the beginning, there was trivia answer Aaron Burckhard, who pissed off Cobain by getting Kurt's car impounded after being arrested for fighting with a police officer.
 Then there was Melvins drummer Dale Crover, who pounded the skins for Cobain and Novoselic on their first demo tape before moving to San Francisco.
-Then there was Dave Foster, who pissed off Cobain by getting arrested for assaulting the son of the mayor of Cosmopolis, Washington.
-Then Burckhard briefly returned before announcing he was too hungover to practice one day.
-Then a mutual friend introduced Cobain and Novoselic to Chad Channing, who managed to not get arrested and hung around for two years before the group's co-founders decided he wasn't cutting it anymore.
+Next came Dave Foster, who got arrested for assaulting the son of the mayor of Cosmopolis, Washington.
+Burckhard briefly returned before announcing he was too hungover to practice one day.
+Then a mutual friend introduced Cobain and Novoselic to Chad Channing, who hung around for two years before the group's co-founders decided he wasn't cutting it anymore.
 Mudhoney drummer Dan Peters played on the "Sliver" single.
-Back in Washington, Dale Crover performed with Cobain and Novoselic on a seven date tour with Sonic Youth in August 1990, before Dave Grohl's band Scream broke up and Melvins frontman Buzz Osbourne introduced Grohl to Cobain and Novoselic, ending the vicious cycle of shattered cars and bones of authority and its offspring.

 Nirvana's first official release was a cover of "Love Buzz" by the Dutch rock band Shocking Blue.
 You know Shocking Blue not by "Love Buzz" but by their classic song "Venus," which reached #1 on the U.S. Billboard Hot 100 in February 1970 and sold 7.5 million copies.
 A 1986 Bananarama cover also topped the charts.
 "Love Buzz" however did neither of those things, for either Shocking Blue or Nirvana.